VetOnce/tool-observability/README.md

 ## Railway Deployment

-1. Add as a new service in Railway
-2. Set root directory to this folder
+This service is deployed on Railway:
+- **Project**: organize-myself
+- **Service Name**: tools (in Railway dashboard)
+- **Builder**: Dockerfile
+- **Runtime**: Bun

+### Deployment Steps

+1. Service is connected to `VetOnce/tool-observability` GitHub repository
-3. Use the included Dockerfile
+2. Uses the included Dockerfile for Bun runtime
-4. Generate a public domain
-5. Set environment variables
+3. Automatic deployments on push to master
+4. Environment variables configured in Railway dashboard

 ## Docker